LiamSpatola/TicketSphere/README.md

 | TIMEZONE | The timezone for the application. |

 6. Start your web server with PHP and navigate to `localhost`

+## Contributing
+Please feel free to contribute to this repository.

+## Licensing
+TicketSphere is licensed under the GNU GPLv3.
+The full license text is available in the `LICENSE` file [here](https://www.gnu.org/licenses/gpl-3.0.txt).
+For an explanation of what you can and can't do under this license, see the `LICENSE` file (on GitHub web) or visit [here](https://choosealicense.com/licenses/gpl-3.0/).